serxipc/vefa-srest/INSTALL.md

 ## Replacing the SQL DBMS

-The standard distribution comes preconfigured with support for H2.
+[DBMS]: The standard distribution comes preconfigured with support for H2.

 If you wish to use a different database: